Homemade Coleslaw { Non Sweet } Recipe

 Ingredients

-• ½ a head of green cabbage shredded
+• ½ head green cabbage shredded

 • 1 large carrot shredded